Chip-L/Match_Game/README.md

 I got the settings dialog working.
 It turns out that the reset.css resets the fieldset properties.
 I had to add them back in.
 I just need to fix the board to be able to deal with an odd number of squares.
 I think I will just have it drop off the last match.

 I fixed the odd number of squares by allowing the squares.
 I only set up the correct number of matches.
 Then if there are too many columns than there are matches (the last row/col), then I put in a card that has an "empty" class on it.
 The "empty" class just turns the card's colors back to the background.
 I also had to attach the click event to each card rather than all at the same time (I don't think this particularly matters).

+(Jan 25, 2018)
+Fixed the resize issue.
+There is still a problem with the text.
+It works now for 2 digit numbers, but 3 digit numbers overflow.
+Need to look at the ::before and ::after tags - they might help.